georgialoper/vanilla-extract-codemash-2023/pages/7_tailwind.md

 cons
 - Global scope
-	- Both you and your cookie script are both using differently themed versions of tailwind.
+	- Not hashed.
+If both you and your injected cookie consent UI are both using differently overlapping atomic CSS classes.
 - Mental overhead
 - DevX
   - lots to maintain to be able to use of props & state for styling
   - IDE plugins and linters can make it feel type safety, but there’s no way to actually use those types in code
-	- Can become unreadable when lots of classes are applied (I don't think this is actually a problem in the browser, but can be in reviewing code)
+	- Can become unreadable when lots of classes are applied (I don't think this is actually a problem in the browser, just some strong opinions)
 -->